Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Related Work

 \paragraph{Generalization Theory and Guarantees} In supervised learning, generalization theory provides a principled guarantee on the true expected loss on new samples drawn from the underlying (but unknown) data distribution, after training a model using a finite number of samples.
 Foundational frameworks include Vapnik-Chervonenkis (VC) theory \cite{vapnik2015uniform} and Rademacher complexity \cite{bousquet2003introduction}; however the resulting bounds are generally extremely loose for neural networks.
 More recent approaches based on PAC-Bayes generalization theory \cite{mcallester1999some} have provided non-vacuous bounds for neural networks in supervised learning \cite{dziugaite2017computing, perez2021tighter}.
 Majumdar et al \cite{majumdar2021pac} apply the PAC-Bayes framework in policy learning settings and provide generalization guarantees for control policies in unseen environments.
-Follow-up work has provided strong guarantees in different robotics settings including for learning neural network policies for vision-based control \cite{ren2020generalization, veer2020probably, gurgen2021learning}.
-However, previous work has not adopted safety-related policy architectures nor considered safety \emph{during training}.
-Combining PAC-Bayes theory with reachability-based safety analysis, we are able to provide stronger guarantees on performance and safety.
+Follow-up work has provided strong guarantees in different robotics settings including for learning neural network policies for vision-based control \cite{ren2020generalization, veer2020probably, gurgen2021learning, agarwal2021stronger, farid2022failure}.
+Unlike supervised learning settings where picking a PAC-Bayes prior can be difficult, previous work in control settings has encoded different domain knowledge in the prior, such as diverse trajectories from human demonstrations \citep{ren2020generalization}.
+Our work also encodes diverse navigation strategies into the prior through maximum entropy learning \citep{eysenbach2018diayn}.
+In addition, previous work has not adopted safety-related policy architectures nor considered safety \emph{during training}.
+Combining PAC-Bayes theory with reachability safety analysis, we are able to provide stronger guarantees on performance and safety.